Skip to main content

 cortland.edu/community/outreach/ace/

-The Access to College Education (ACE) program provides resources and services to help high school students overcome barriers and pursue a college education, through a partnership with area school districts and higher education institutions.
+The Access to University Education (ACE) program provides resources and services to help high school students overcome barriers and pursue a university education, through a partnership with area school districts and higher education institutions.

 Field Experience and School Partnerships Office